Katie Couric to Return to NBC to Co-Host 2018 Winter Olympics Ceremony

 She's back!

 Former longtime Today show co-host Katie Couric will return to NBC to co-host the Opening Ceremony for the 2018 Winter Olympics in PyeongChang, South Korea.
-She will join former ESPN sportscaster Mike Tirico, who had succeeded Bob Costas.
+She will join ESPN sportscaster-turned NBC Sports host Mike Tirico, who had succeeded Bob Costas.

 "During my years at NBC, I loved covering the Olympics and showcasing the hard work, dedication and perseverance of athletes from around the world," Couric said in a statement to NBC Sports.
 "The Opening Ceremony will be a chance for South Korea to share its culture and customs and for the international community to celebrate this unparalleled display of athletic achievement and sportsmanship.
 There's nothing quite like it."